 Guys, have you ever wondered how to make almond milk yourself?
 Like how can an almond even be… milked?
 Awkward.

-Let’s be real, fresh almond milk is expensive.
+But let’s be honest, fresh almond milk is expensive.

 So, if you’re down to learn how to make almond milk, you could save a lot of money and enjoy this homemade and refreshing beverage with just a few minutes and two simple ingredients!
 Did I mention how much tastier homemade almond milk is than store bought?!